xoxoiindy/React-Native-App/README.md

 # React Native APP
-This website was built using React Native/Android Studio and is part of a Full Stack Web Developement Bootcamp project.
+This application was built using React Native/Android Studio and is part of a Full Stack Web Developement Bootcamp project.